MANAGEMENT REPORTS

 • Monthly Charges By Month By POS Report View

 Effective practice management solutions can improve patient follow-up and boost patient satisfaction scores.
 Increasingly, CMS is rewarding medical practices for higher scores on patient satisfaction surveys and positive performance on the quality of the care provided.
-Many physician groups are or will be affected financially by this sea-level change, either because they are part-owners in a hospital or because they participate in risk-sharing financial partnerships with hospitals.
+Many physician groups are or will be affected financially by this progressive change toward reporting on patient satisfaction, either because they are principle owners in a group or because they participate in risk-sharing financial partnerships with hospitals.